jax79sg/cvat/README.md

 ![CVAT screenshot](cvat/apps/documentation/static/documentation/images/cvat.jpg)

 ## DH Documentation
 This is a fork of [opencv/cvat](https://github.com/opencv/cvat).
 This fork is on parallel maintanence with the original master, with exception to use cases that's particular to our requirements.
 All documentation outside of this section belongs to the master repository.
+A demo is available at http://jax79sg.hopto.org:8080.
+Download of annotations in VOC format available in http://jax79sg.hopto.org:8080/downloadlist

 ### Installation with Internet access
 1. Download docker-compose.internet.yml from https://raw.githubusercontent.com/jax79sg/cvat/develop/docker-compose.internet.yml